-Dr. Wanze Xie is an assistant professor at the School of Psychological and Cognitive Sciences at Peking University (PKU).
-He obtained his Ph.D. in experimental psychology in 2017 from University of South Carolina.
-He worked as a postdoctoral research fellow in the Nelson Lab at Boston Children’s Hospital, Harvard Medical School from October 2017 to July 2021 before he joined PKU.
+Dr. Wanze Xie is an Assistant Professor in the School of Psychological and Cognitive Sciences and the IDG/McGovern Institute for Brain Research at Peking University (PKU).
+He earned his Ph.D. in Experimental Psychology from the University of South Carolina in 2017.
+From 2017 to 2021, he worked as a Postdoctoral Research Fellow in the Nelson Lab at Harvard Medical School before joining PKU.

 Dr. Wanze Xie serves on the editorial board for Developmental Science and Frontiers in Psychiatry.
-He was named as an APS Rising Star in February of 2023 by the Association of Psychological Science.
+He was named as an APS Rising Star in 2022 by the Association of Psychological Science.

 LINKS